How Big a Risk do Spreadsheets Pose to Your Business?

 Spreadsheet errors also led to the 2012 “London Whale” incident.
 While working on a Value at Risk model, an employee copy and pasted data, along with its embedded errors, from one spreadsheet to another, costing JP Morgan over $6.2 billion.

 Even a single mistake – no matter how small – on a spreadsheet can cost a company money, time and its reputation.
-So, how might spreadsheets be sabotaging your organization from the inside out?
+So, how might spreadsheets be sabotaging your organisation from the inside out?
 Let’s have a look.

 1. Susceptible to Human Errors